NAMI Buffalo & Erie County hosted its 34rd Annual Awards Dinner on Thursday, May 3, 2018.

 Dr. Dzirasa’s research focuses on understanding how changes in the brain produce mental illness, including schizophrenia and bipolar disorder.In addition, he has served on the board of directors of the Student National Medical Association, a national organization dedicated to the eradication of health care disparities.
 He has participated in numerous programs geared towards exposing youth to science and technology, providing health education for underserved communities, and organizing clinics to screen for chronic diseases.

-Uniquely talented at engaging both lay people and professionals, he will speak with us at this year’s event about his hope-giving work for people who suffer with serious mental illnesses.
+Uniquely talented at engaging both lay people and professionals, he spoke with us at this year’s event about his hope-giving work for people who suffer with serious mental illnesses.

 To see video about Dr. Dzirasa and his pioneering work, visit the following links:

 "Crisis Intervention Teams: The future of policing?"